mmistakes/minimal-mistakes/_posts/2021-09-23-event-streaming-with-pulsar-and-scala.md

   bin/pulsar standalone
 ```

-This command will start pulsar and bind the necessary ports to your local machine.
+This command will start Pulsar and bind the necessary ports to your local machine.
 With our cluster up and running, let's start creating our producers and consumers.

 ## 3. Apache Pulsar Producers
-First, we need the dependencies for the pulsar4s-core and pulsar4s-circe:
+First, we need the dependencies for the pulsar4s-core and pulsar4s-circe - so let's add the following to our `build.sbt` file:
 ```scala
 val pulsar4sVersion = "2.7.3"